-Boby Bazar Private Limited has not undertaken any rights issue of equity shares in the last three years prior to the Cutoff Date.
+Boby Bazar Private Limited has not undertaken any rights issue of equity shares in the last three years.

 C. Loans given by the Company

 The Company has not provided any loans/advances to associates, entities/persons relating to Board, senior management or Promoter out of the proceeds of previous private placements of debentures.